dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 By default components use the Static render mode.
 The component renders to the response stream and interactivity isn't enabled.

-In the following example, there's no designation for the component's render mode.
+In the following example, there's no designation for the component's render mode, and the component inherits the default render mode from its parent.
 Therefore, the component is *statically rendered* on the server.
 The button isn't interactive and doesn't call the `UpdateMessage` method when selected.
 The value of `message` doesn't change, and the component isn't rerendered in response to UI events.

 `RenderMode1.razor`: